 - Chloe's first appearance in Noir had her killing two targets that the main characters had accepted a contract on.
 In a later episode, Chloe then goes on to protect her target from a group of assassins sent by a third party to prevent this trope.
 At the end of the episode she tracked down their boss and killed him for the attempted offense.

 - The titular character of Cross Ange is very fond of doing this, pissing off her other allies who do need the kills because their income is based on the number and type of dragons they kill.
 Averted, as it's suggested she does this to keep anyone else from dying like her disastrous first mission.

 - In UQ Holder Afro blames the protagonist for taking the points for his battle by intervening to save him when he looked to be in a bad position.
 In Touta's defense, he didn't even know that the preliminaries were going on.

 - In Attack on Titan while the 104th Trainee Squad are doing an exercise, Connie leaps in to steal a kill from Jean.
 Subverted though, in that Sasha then goes and steals it from Connie.

-- Kibaou from Sword Art Online rants on the "beaters" who, according to him, are beta testers who more knowledgeable the titular game than he does and Kill Steal all the rewards that should have been his.
-His credibility is completely thrown off the window when the La Résistance leader he worships turns out to be a false hero who form up a team in order to exploit the system in such way.
+- Kibaou from Sword Art Online rants on the "beaters" who, according to him, are beta testers who are more knowledgeable of the titular game than he is and steal all the rewards that should have been his.
+His credibility is completely thrown out the window when the La Résistance leader he worships turns out to be a false hero who formed up a team in order to exploit the system in such a way.
 Not to mention he later starts kill stealing himself.